cketti/jitsi-hacks/docs/hacks/emoji_reaction/index.md

 In the dialog that appears select one of the emojis.
 Your avatar will be changed to the selected emoji image for 30 seconds and then switch back to the previous avatar.

+## Limitations

+Avatars are usually not displayed to participants when your camera is enabled.
+In that case nobody will see your emoji reaction 😞

 ## How does it work?